AltPhilipp/Basel1_SportsCarRental/README.md

-### Scenario
+## Scenario

 The Motorsport Rental Project is a web application for a Motorsport Rental company.
 Users can reserve and rent vehicles for a selected amount of time.
 Insurance Packages can be selected with a vehicle rental.
 Admin users can add, remove and edit vehicles.

-###User Stories:
+### User Stories:

-####Insurance Packages:
+#### Insurance Packages:
 As a user, I want to view different insurance packages available for my rental, so that I can select the package that best matches my risk preferences and budget.
+REMOVE????????????????
 As an administrator, I want to add new insurance packages to the system, so that I can offer more choices to our users based on their needs and feedback.
+REMOVE????????????????
 As an administrator, I want to update details of existing insurance packages, so that I can ensure the information is current and accurate.
+REMOVE????????????????
 As an administrator, I want to delete outdated insurance packages, so that users are only presented with relevant options.

-Racetracks
+#### Racetracks
 As a user, I want to browse through available racetracks, so that I can select a track that suits my driving skills and preferences.
 As an administrator, I want to add information about new racetracks, so that users have access to more options for their driving experiences.
 As an administrator, I want to update information on existing racetracks, so that the listings stay accurate and informative.
 As an administrator, I want to delete racetracks that are no longer available, to keep the platform updated and avoid confusion for the users.

-Vehicles
+#### Vehicles
 As a user, I want to view a list of available sports cars, so that I can choose a car that excites me and meets my performance expectations.
 As an administrator, I want to add new sports cars to our inventory, so that I can provide a wider range of choices to our users.
 As an administrator, I want to update the details of the sports cars in our inventory, so that all the specifications and availability are correct.
 As an administrator, I want to remove sports cars from our inventory that are no longer for rent, to ensure our users see only those cars that they can book.

-User Management
+#### User Management
 As a visitor, I want to register for an account, so that I can book sports cars and track my rental history.
 As a user, I want to log into my account, so that I can access personalized features and manage my bookings.
 As an administrator, I want to activate and deactivate user accounts, so that I can manage access to the web application effectively.
 As an administrator, I want to assign and manage roles for users, so that I can control the permissions and access rights within the application.
 As a user, I want to update my profile information, so that my contact details and password remain current and secure.
 As a user, I want to upload my driver’s license information for validation purposes, to be able to initiate bookings.

 ### Use Case